Navneeth077/Business-KPI-Alert-System/README.md

-This is it—the finishing touch.
-A great README tells a story: Problem → Solution → Technology.

-Copy and paste this into your README.md.
-I have polished the language to sound professional, highlighting your use of cloud architecture and automated alerting.

 🚀 CEO Anomaly Detection & KPI Alert System
 An automated, serverless data pipeline designed to shift business intelligence from reactive to proactive.
 This system monitors live revenue streams in a cloud database and pushes instant alerts to stakeholders when performance anomalies are detected.